 Kiosk View is a great way to display up to 8 devices at once on a larger screen - such as a Smart TV or monitor - in order to showcase how good your air quality is to a larger audience.

 Select up to 8 of your Indoor Air Quality Monitors.

 You can also select an outdoor monitor or a public station in your area to compare your data to.

 Information Density will allow you to display all of your indoor devices separately or to combine your devices together to create an average - or merged - value.

 Click on "Generate Link" to create your Kiosk View.

 Copy this URL into a web browser on your Smart TV or monitor to start displaying your Kiosk View data to the masses!

 Alerts will allow you to create thresholds for when a device goes past a certain pollutant level.
 You can also set alerts for when your devices go offline!

 Choose the device you want to set an alert for.

-Whenever the device surpasses your alert threshold, a notification will appear at the bottom of your Alerts screen.
+Whenever the device surpasses your alert threshold, you will receive an email notification, as well as a notification at the bottom of the alerts page.